mzpqnxow/pybuild23/README.md

 ### `make pypirc`

-A somewhat unique target.
-This will "install" a ~/.pypirc file in your home directory after some interactive prompts.
-If you plan to publish to PyPi or Artifactory, you will need a file this this, though you don't have to get it this way if you don't want, I suppose.
+Use this to generate a `~.pypirc` for publishing to PyPi repositories (PyPi or Artifactory are the most common).
+It is interactive.
+You may need to fill in some identifying info, i.e. URLs for internal Artifactory instances if you use them

 ### `make publish`